mattwiebe/IE9-WOFF-Test/README.markdown

 Testing IE9's WOFF support.
-See http://somadesign.ca/2010/testing-ie9s-woff-support/ for more.
+See the [blog post](http://somadesign.ca/2010/testing-ie9s-woff-support/) for more.